sora-xor/sora-docs/src/substrate-bridge.md

 ### Asset Registration

-To execute a cross-chain token transfer, a registration process is required beforehand.
+To execute a cross-chain token transfer, a registration process for the desired token is required beforehand.
 Token registration involves using the root extrinsics `ParachainBridgeApp.registerSidechainAsset` and `ParachainBridgeApp.registerThischainAsset`.
 For instance, to register a native token on the Rococo network, the following procedure is followed:

 ![Image: Example of registering a Rococo native token](./assets/sidechain-token-registration.png)

-Similarly, to register a native token from another blockchain as transferable through a parachain, the process is as follows:
+Similarly, to register a native token from another blockchain as transferable through a parachain, also known as whitelisting, the process is as follows:

 ![Image: Example of registering a native blockchain for transfer via parachain](./assets/thischain-token-registration.png)